 If you would like to review a list of lab tests that require an appointment or need to be collected at a particular lab location, download Special Test Considerations.

-When you arrive at one of The UVM Medical Center's lab locations, please stop in at the patient registration area before proceeding to the laboratory.
-The UVM Medical Center offers three convenient lab locations for walk-in appointments with free parking.
+When you arrive at your lab location, please stop in at the patient registration area before proceeding to the laboratory.

 Fanny Allen Campus (MOB)

 Appointments can be scheduled by calling (802) 847-8864 between the hours of 7 am and 3:30 pm, Monday through Friday.

 If you would prefer to visit another sample collection center in the UVM Health Network, please visit our affiliate lab sites below:

 - UVM Health Network - Central Vermont Medical Center - Berlin, VT

 - UVM Health Network - Champlain Valley Physicians Hospital - Plattsburgh, NY

 - UVM Health Network - Porter Medical Center - Middlebury, VT

 Routine blood drawing is available during the hours listed above.
 If your doctor has instructed you to get your blood drawn urgently, or if the testing required is a timed draw not within routine lab hours, please visit The UVM Medical Center's Main Campus in Burlington.
 Please stop by Registration, Main Pavilion, Level 3 (street level) before proceeding to the laboratory, and a phlebotomist will be paged.